undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 # The complaint of a coder
 This is the moment to share my thoughts about the process.

 As times goes on, I do see the improvements being made.
 Applying the above-mentioned technics comes with a great benefit as the program gets less complicated.
 Admittedly, these are small things, however it's undoable to have all things done in two evenings.
 Nonetheless, no matter how wise a man is, sometimes his own ambition overcomes him and the process is diminished by the events.
-This has happenned to me several time and still is.
+This has happened to me several time.

-Case in point would be the missing letter "i" in the initializer of a class (initializer is a method that let's you set some initial value for a class).
+Case in point would be the missing letter "i" in the initializer of a class (initializer is a method that let's you set some initial values for a class).
 My IDE (place for writing software) gave me the following hint: `__int__`.
 However, initializer is indicated with `__init__`.
 You don't see a difference?
-Pay close attention to the spelling and you'll see this "minor" mistake.
-This little thing made me suffer from anger and the program to crush.
-After the discover, I felt a mix of relief (everything suddenly worked) and maddness (I beleived it was a probelm with the design!).
+Pay close attention to the spelling and you'll see a "minor" mistake.
+This little thing made me suffer from anger and the whole program to crush.
+After the discovery, I felt a mix of relief (everything suddenly worked) and madness (I believed it was a problem with the design!).

-All things considered, I should be less outcome dependent - for my own mental health.
-Nevertheless, I have choosen a path and prepared the plan, therefore, I am confident that I'll achieve my goals.
+All things considered, I should be less outcome dependent - for my own mental health, I suppose.
+Nevertheless, I have chosen a path and prepared the plan, therefore, I am confident that I'll achieve my goals.

 # Learning outcomes
 - LO 1 Strength and Growth